Do People Meet Jesus at Death?

 The Bible teaches that when people die, they sleep in their graves until the Resurrection Day (Psalm 13:3; Daniel 12:2; Acts 7:60; Job 14:12; 1 Corinthians 15:18).
 Jesus Himself regarded death as sleep (John 11:11-13).

 So, what happens at death?
 The Bible tells us, “Then shall the dust return to the earth as it was: and the spirit shall return unto God who gave it” (Ecclesiastes 12:7).
-What is the “spirit” that returns to God at death?
+Body (dust) – breath (or spirit) = death (no soul).

 Genesis 2:7 tells us that man is a soul, and according to God’s Word, souls do die!
 Man is mortal (Job 4:17).
 Only God is immortal (1 Timothy 6:15, 16).
 The concept of an undying, immortal soul goes against the Bible, which teaches that souls are subject to death (Ezekiel 18:20).